jborean93/AmsiProvider/README.md

 powershell.exe -File build.ps1
 ```

-The provider dll will be located in `bin\AmsiProvider`.
+The provider dll will be located in `bin\AmsiProvider\AmsiProvider.dll`.
+The test client exe will be located in `bin\AmsiClient\AmsiClient.exe`

 ## How to Install
 Once built the DLL needs to be registered with [regsvr32](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/regsvr32).